-Lesson 1: Handling Earnings From a Job
+Lesson 2: Handling Earnings from a Job

 - Introduce your teen to the concept of paying yourself first.
 Encourage your teen to deposit a portion of every paycheck in a savings account before spending any of it.

-A teen who is too young to get a job outside the home can make extra cash by babysitting or doing odd jobs for you, neighbors, or relatives.
+A teen who is too young to get a job outside the home can make extra cash by babysitting or doing odd jobs for you, neighbors or relatives.
 This money can supplement any allowance you choose to hand out, enabling your young teen to get a taste of financial independence.

-Lesson 2: Developing a Budget
+Lesson 3: Creating a Budget for Teens

 - Show your teen how to modify a budget by categorizing expenses as needs (expenses that are unavoidable) and wants (expenses that could be cut if necessary).